Atlantic Youth Creative Hubs

 generate creative spaces for young people to come together and use design thinking and key enabling technologies

-We will be meeting in Bideford, Exmouth and Tiverton each week to do so many things, like:
+Each week we’ll be meeting in Bideford, Exmouth & Tiverton to do things like:

-- Build, explore and play with Virtual Reality design, Augmented Reality, robotics, coding, soundscaping, 3D design and lots more
+– Build, explore and play with Virtual Reality, Augmented Reality, Robotics, Coding, Soundscaping & 3D design

-- Have expert speakers talk about technologies and their experiences in the industry
+– Listen to expert speakers talk about technologies and their experiences in the industry

 – Meet with international partners at least 3 times a year to work up ideas